Jianming Qiu, PhD

 Parvoviruses contain a small linear single-stranded DNA genome between 4.5-5.5 kb in length that has palindromic hairpin termini which serve as the origins of DNA replication.
 The viral genome is encapsidated within a non-enveloped, icosahedral virion, approximately 20 nm in diameter.

-My lab focuses on studying human parvoviruses B19V, HBoV1, and AAVs.
+Qiu lab focuses on studying human parvoviruses B19V, HBoV1, and AAVs.
 The lab has chosen to investigate how these human parvoviruses utilize cellular DNA replication and DNA repair mechanisms for their DNA replication, how the viral genes are transcribed, processed, and translated to govern the production of progeny virions, and, for B19V and HBoV1, how the viral infections initiate, subvert the cellular defense mechanism, and eventually kill the infected cells.
 These fundamental studies will help understand the pathogenesis of human parvovirus infection, which will lead to identifying novel targets for the development of antiviral drugs to control viral infection and will also help to develop better parvoviral vectors for human gene therapy.
+Since the COVID-19 pandemic, we modulate SARS-CoV-2 infection of human airway epithelia and identify anti-virals.

 Current ongoing projects:

-2. Study of human parvovirus infection in human airway epithelia.
+2. Study of human virus infection in human airway epithelia.